andersevenrud/dotfiles/.config/nvim/README.md

 ## Setup

 1. Use `:PackerInstall` to install plugins and everything else is set up the next time neovim is started.
-2. Use `:LspInstallAll` to install all language servers at once (instead of on-demand)

 Secrets are stored in the optional file `lua/andersevenrud/secrets.lua`: